 Most web browsers automatically accept cookies but provide controls that allow you to block or delete them.
 For example, in Microsoft Edge, you can block or delete cookies by selecting Settings > Privacy and services > Clear Browsing data > Cookies and other site data.
-For more information about how to delete your cookies in Microsoft browsers, see Microsoft Edge, Microsoft Ed
+For more information about how to delete your cookies in Microsoft browsers, see Microsoft Edge, Microsoft Edge Legacy, or Internet Explorer.
+If you use a different browser, refer to that browser's instructions.